adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/getting-started.md

 ### Building and serving your website

 There are a few different commands worth looking at for different purposes in Jekyll.
-For more detail, see the [Jekyll Command Line page](https://jekyllrb.com/docs/usage/).
+For more detail, see the <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/usage/">Jekyll Command Line page</a>.

 * `bundle exec jekyll serve` - when **developing** your site, you’ll want to create your site’s files as well as serve them so that you can view the site in the browser.
 * `jekyll build` - when **deploying** your site to production, you’ll just want to build its files.
 * `jekyll help` - run this if you need general command-line help, or **`jekyll help <command name>`** for more specific help.

-For local development, you can also use jekyll serve, but we recommend the slightly longer bundle exec jekyll serve.
+For local development, you can also use `jekyll serve`, but we recommend the slightly longer `bundle exec jekyll serve`.
 Don’t worry much about the difference - this is just so the versions you installed locally are used (and not some other version), which might save you some troubleshooting.

 ## What’s next?

 We can now create, run, and understand the basic structure of a Jekyll project.
 But let’s actually start using Jekyll and improving our workflow - starting with the Liquid templating language.